ArdavanKhalij/Booking-System-Micro-Service-Architucture/README.md

 # Booking-System-Micro-Service-Architucture

-### This project is the second assignment of software architecture in Vrije Universiteit Brussel, and it is under the supervision of Dr. Coen De Roover, Mr. Camilo Velazquez, and Mr. Ahmed Zerouali.
+### This project is the third assignment of software architecture in Vrije Universiteit Brussel, and it is under the supervision of Dr. Coen De Roover, Mr. Camilo Velazquez, and Mr. Ahmed Zerouali.